Collymore offers Southend help for free

 The performance and result aside, Saturday was another damaging day in the recent history of Southend United.

-Phil Brown's recruitment policy has been questioned since the season began with a number of experienced players unable to halt the club's slide and his team selection becoming increasingly erratic.
+Phil Brown's recruitment policy has been questioned since the season began, with a number of experienced players unable to halt the club's slide and his team selection becoming increasingly erratic.

 He admitted he may need 20 games to understand the National League and what is required to compete in it, but after a promising start he watched his side drain of confidence and he either lacked the ability to turn it around or, more likely, did not have the resources to do so.

-Demonstrations by supporters against owner, Ron Martin, have become a feature of games at Roots Hall, with yesterday's match having to be paused in the second half due to a pitch invasion.
+Demonstrations by supporters against owner Ron Martin have become a feature of games at Roots Hall, with yesterday's match having to be paused in the second half due to a pitch invasion.

-More than 3,000 season tickets were sold ahead of the season; an amazing number given the miserable fayre served-up by those pulling on the Blue shirt.
+More than 3,000 season tickets were sold before the season; an amazing number given the miserable viewing served-up by those pulling on the Blue shirt.

 A proven operator at National League level is now surely required to try to prevent a season-long relegation battle.

-Neil Smith and Darren Currie are already linked to the job, but the truth is, without a proper structured plan in place and an end to the constant off-field dramas it is difficult to see how anyone could be expected to work the miracles required.
+Neil Smith and Darren Currie have already been linked to the job, but the truth is, without a proper structured plan in place and an end to the constant off-field dramas, it is difficult to see how anyone could be expected to work the miracles required.

 The club is a mess, with the chairman pushing on with his plans for a new stadium while Roots Hall slowly falls into a dilapidated state.
 With the club already on life support, emergency surgery is the order of the day if it is not to sink further.